-Dracula, Walter Scott, a Pulitzer Prize and more - discover the history, notable books and authors of Constable & Robinson, leading independent book publisher since 1795, and 2012 Independent Publisher of the Year (Bookseller Award and IPG Award).
+Dracula, Walter Scott, a Pulitzer Prize and more - discover the history, notable books and authors of Constable & Robinson, leading independent book publisher since 1795, and 2013 IPG Trade Publisher of the Year.

 The name Constable first appeared as the publisher’s name on a book in 1795 when Archibald Constable, an Edinburgh bookseller, opened an antiquarian bookshop in Edinburgh and began to publish a few original works under his own name.
 More than two hundred years later, Constable & Robinson still publishes under the name of Constable and is the oldest independent publishing house in the English-speaking world still trading under the name of its founder.
 The company and the name of Constable has a rich and varied heritage.

 Archibald Constable sets up his antiquarian bookshop in Edinburgh selling ‘Scarce Old Books’ and begins to publish under his own name.
 George III is on the throne, the Prime Minister is William Pitt the Younger and construction of the Bank of England begins while a new tax on hair-powder quickly ends the fashion for powdering hair.